susperius/icisc_rnnfuzz/readme.md

   -h, --help            show this help message and exit
 ```
 This script demonstrates how a trained model can be used to generate new HTML-tags.
 It uses the provided model to sample
-20 from it and prints the results.
+20 lines from it and prints the results.